-“Welcome to Young Voices Heard, a not-for-profit network founded in 2017 by James Cathcart, former Chief Executive of the British Youth Council and formerly Head of Target Groups/Mentoring at The Prince’s Trust.
+“Welcome to Young Voices Heard, a not-for-profit network and consultancy, founded in 2017 by James Cathcart, former Chief Executive of the British Youth Council, and Head of Target Groups/Mentoring at The Prince’s Trust.
 Our aim is to promote greater youth participation in society and public life.
 Whether you are a young person with something to say, or someone wanting to hear it, we want to help and we want to hear from you.

 Young Voices Heard recognises that whilst there has been some growth in ‘youth-led’ action and ‘youth-voice’ democratic initiatives for under 18’s, and some increase in participation by over 18’s at the ballot box, there is still much to be done to ensure those voices and votes are truly ‘heard’, recognised and acted upon.
 We aim to promote and share good practice about positive youth participation in society, targeting decision-makers and the media.
 We want society to recognise and value their contribution, not only as volunteers in local communities, but as change-makers in the boardroom and in parliament, by sharing, writing, advising, and advocating on their behalf.
 We want to reach out to youth-led initiatives, to connect them to each other starting out, their peers with greater experience, and to the media to recognise them.
 We especially want to reach those on both sides of this dialogue to those who would not otherwise get the opportunity.

 We are growing our consultancy services to include the development of youth participation services, training, fundraising, evaluation, mentoring, with the help of young advisors, associates and partners in our network.
 There is much to do to bridge the gap between those who have something to say and those who want to hear, particularly those who are harder to reach on both sides.
+So contact us today.